srl-ethz/mobilerack-interface/SoftTrunk/README.md

 ## NatNetLinux
 This linux library is needed for listening to a udp communication from Optitrack Motive 1.10.0 on a windows machine and streaming rigid bodies.
 Ensure you install the [Prerequisites](https://github.com/rocketman768/NatNetLinux) for NatNetLinux.
-In the /3rd directory, NatNetLinux is added as a submodule.
+In the /3rd directory(which is in the root of this repository), NatNetLinux is added as a submodule.
 After fetching the submodule with:
 ```
 git submodule init
 git submodule update